 Aardvarks are pale yellowish-grey in colour with short fur on the head and tail and long fur on the legs.
 Their tails are muscular, cone-shaped and approximately 70 cm (28 in) in length.

 Where do Aardvarks live?

-Aardvarks are found in a wide variety of habitats in Sub-Saharan Africa, which is the part of Africa below the Saharan desert.
-They favour areas with ample supplies of ants and termites such as savannas, grasslands, woodlands and bushland but tend to avoid rocky or swamp areas, as they are less suited to digging.
+Aardvarks are found in a wide variety of habitats in Sub-Saharan Africa, which is part of Africa below the Saharan desert.
+They favour areas with ample supplies of ants and termites, such as savannas, grasslands, woodlands and bushland, and tend to avoid rocky or swamp areas, as they are less suited to digging.

 Aardvarks are nocturnal, sleeping in underground burrows during the day and coming out at night to feed.
 When breeding, burrows can be extensive networks of over 10 m (33 ft) in length and with multiple entrances.
-The layout of the burrow can be altered frequently, and it is not unusual for aardvarks to leave borrows and move on to new homes.
+They may change the layout of the burrow frequently, and it is not unusual for them to leave borrows and move on to new homes.

 What happens to abandoned Aardvark burrows?

 Old aardvark burrows are good for the ecosystem as they often inhabited by smaller animals like the African Wild Dog.

 What do Aardvarks eat?

 Aardvarks feed almost exclusively on ants and termites and are known to eat around 50,000 in one night.
 They can eat plants and often feed on an African cucumber known as the aardvark cucumber.
 The relationship between aardvarks and aardvark cucumbers is symbiotic, meaning both species benefit.
 The aardvark gets a source of food, and the cucumber benefits as the seeds are released into the environment when the aardvark defecates.